rust-lang/rust/CONTRIBUTING.md

 `util/update_lints.py`, which will update `lib.rs` and `README.md` with the lint declarations.
 Our travis build actually checks for this.

+Clippy uses UI tests.
+UI tests check that the output of the compiler is exactly as expected.
+Of course there's little sense in writing the output yourself or copying it around.
+Therefore you can simply run `tests/ui/update-all-references.sh` and check whether the output looks as you expect with `git diff`.
+Commit all `.stderr` files, too.

 Also please document your lint with a doc comment akin to the following:
 ```rust
 /// **What it does:** Checks for ... (describe what the lint matches).